eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Design services for performant application of machine-learned models
 + Prior experience is required working with an existing open-source or proprietary machine learning accelerator architecture such as OpenTPU, NVDLA, Eyeriss, or VTA.
 You must have a background in compiler hacking on one or more of TVM, Glow, Halide, Spatial, XLA, CLANG, LLVM, or GCC.
 Experience desired with compiler Intermediate Representations (IRs) and back-ends; JIT compilers; kernel-mode and user-mode Windows, Unix, or embedded systems runtime environments and device drivers.
 + Experience in GPU/CUDA/TensorRT
++ Machine Learning Performance Engineer
+	- LOCATION: New York
+	- DEPARTMENT: Trading and Research
+	- TEAM: Quantitative Research
+	- We are looking for an engineer with experience in low-level systems programming and optimization to join our growing ML team.
+	- Machine learning is a critical pillar of Jane Street's global business.
+Our ever-evolving trading environment serves as a unique, rapid-feedback platform for ML experimentation, allowing us to incorporate new ideas with relatively little friction.
+	- Your part here is optimizing the performance of our models – both training and inference.
+We care about efficient large-scale training, low-latency inference in real-time systems, and high-throughput inference in research.
+Part of this is improving straightforward CUDA, but the interesting part needs a whole-systems approach, including storage systems, networking, and host- and GPU-level considerations.
+Zooming in, we also want to ensure our platform makes sense even at the lowest level – is all that throughput actually goodput?
+Does loading that vector from the L2 cache really take that long?
+	- If you’ve never thought about a career in finance, you’re in good company.
+Many of us were in the same position before working here.
+If you have a curious mind and a passion for solving interesting problems, we have a feeling you’ll fit right in.
+	- There’s no fixed set of skills, but here are some of the things we’re looking for:
+		* An understanding of ***modern ML techniques and toolsets***
+		* The experience and systems knowledge required to debug a training run’s performance end to end
+		* ***Low-level GPU knowledge of PTX, SASS, warps, cooperative groups, Tensor Cores, and the memory hierarchy***
+		* ***Debugging and optimization experience using tools like CUDA GDB, NSight Systems, NSight Compute***
+		* ***Library knowledge of Triton, CUTLASS, CUB, Thrust, cuDNN, and cuBLAS***
+		* ***Intuition about the latency and throughput characteristics of CUDA graph launch, tensor core arithmetic, warp-level synchronization, and asynchronous memory loads***
+		* ***Background in Infiniband, RoCE, GPUDirect, PXN, rail optimization, and NVLink, and how to use these networking technologies to link up GPU clusters***
+		* ***An understanding of the collective algorithms supporting distributed GPU training in NCCL or MPI***
+		* An inventive approach and the willingness to ask hard questions about whether we're taking the right approaches and using the right tools
+	- Base salary is $250,000 - $300,000.
+Base salary is only one part of Jane Street total compensation, which includes an annual discretionary bonus.
++ Machine Learning Engineer
+	- LOCATION: New York
+	- DEPARTMENT: Trading and Research
+	- TEAM: Quantitative Research
+	- We are looking for an engineer with robust experience in machine learning and strong mathematical foundations to join our growing ML team and to help drive the direction of our ML platform.
+	- Machine learning is a critical pillar of Jane Street's global business.
+Our ever-evolving trading environment serves as a unique, rapid-feedback platform for ML experimentation, allowing us to incorporate new ideas with relatively little friction.
+Our ML team is full of people with a shared love for the craft of software engineering, and for designing APIs and systems that are delightful to use.
+	- We’ll rely on your in-depth knowledge of the ML ecosystem and understanding of varying approaches — whether it’s neural networks, random forests, gradient-boosted trees, or sophisticated ensemble methods — to aid decision-making so we apply the right tool for the problem at hand.
+Your work will also focus on enhancing research workflows to tighten our feedback cycles.
+Successful ML engineers will be able to understand the mechanics behind various modeling techniques, while also being able to break down the mathematics behind them.
+	- If you’ve never thought about a career in finance, you’re in good company.
+Many of us were in the same position before working here.
+While there isn’t a fixed list of qualifications we’re looking for, if you have a curious mind and a passion for solving interesting problems, we have a feeling you’ll fit right in.
+	- Experience building and maintaining training and inference infrastructure, with an understanding of what it takes to move from concept to production
+	- A strong mathematical background; Good candidates will be excited about things like ***optimization theory, regularization techniques, linear algebra***, and the like
+	- A passion for keeping up with the state of the art, whether that means diving into academic papers, experimenting with the latest hardware, or reading the source of a new machine learning package
+	- A proven ability to create and maintain an organized research codebase that produces robust, reproducible results while maintaining ease of use
+	- ***Expertise wrangling an ML framework – we're fans of PyTorch, but we'd also love to learn what you know about Jax, TensorFlow, or others***
+	- An inventive approach and the willingness to ask hard questions about whether we're taking the right approaches and using the right tools
+	- Base salary is $250,000 - $300,000.
+Base salary is only one part of Jane Street total compensation, which includes an annual discretionary bonus.
++ Machine Learning Engineer - Core Product
+	- Are you prepared to join the X team and help build the ultimate real-time information-sharing app, revolutionizing how people connect?
+At X, we're on a mission to become a trusted global digital public square, committed to minimal censorship within legal boundaries.
+Our goal is to empower every user to freely create and share ideas, fostering open public discourse without barriers.
+Join us in shaping this thrilling journey where your contribution will be invaluable to our success!
+	- Base Salary Range: $127,000 to $297,000 USD; 56,000 - 169,000 GBP
+	- At X, we’re pioneering the frontier of technology with our innovative Everything App.
+Our mission is to revolutionize how people connect, share ideas, and engage in meaningful conversations.
+We champion freedom of speech and strive to create a platform that embraces diverse perspectives.
+Our commitment is to foster open dialogue and empower individuals to express themselves freely.
+	- Writing code rather than documents
+	- Shipping products rather than talking about roadmaps
+	- Big features rather than changing button colors
+	- If this sounds like you, let’s talk.
+	- As a Machine Learning Engineer, you will play a pivotal role in providing the most compelling experience on X. Your responsibilities will include:
+		* Designing and architecting recommendation algorithms across various product surfaces in X
+		* Collaborating with cross-functional teams to integrate machine learning models into our platform
+		* Iterating and improving the algorithm by gathering user feedback in real time through experimentation
+		* Ensuring scalability and efficiency of machine learning systems
+		* Mentoring junior engineers and contributing to the team's growth
+		* Staying updated on Machine Learning and Deep Learning industry trends
+	- We're looking for exceptional engineers who are passionate about our mission and have a strong desire to make a meaningful impact.
+	- Master, Post-graduate or PhD in computer science, machine learning, information retrieval, recommendation systems, natural language processing, statistics, math, engineering, operations research, or other quantitative discipline; or equivalent work experience
+	- 2+ years of industry experience working with recommender systems and/or deep learning applications (note - we are open to hiring for this role at all levels)
+	- Good theoretical grounding in core machine learning concepts and techniques
+	- Ability to perform comprehensive literature reviews and provide critical feedback on state-of-the-art solutions and how they may fit to different operating constraints
+	- Experience with a number of ML techniques and frameworks, e.g. data discretization, normalization, sampling, linear regression, decision trees, SVMs, deep neural networks, bandits, reinforcement learning, etc.
+	- Familiarity with one or more DL software frameworks such as Tensorflow, PyTorch.
+	- At X, our small but fast-paced team values innovation, creativity, and a strong commitment to our mission.
+As a Machine Learning Engineer, you'll have the opportunity to make a significant impact on the future of X and our aspiration to build the Everything App.
+	- If you're an exceptional engineer who shares our passion for freedom of speech, we'd love to hear from you.
 + skill set:
 	- AI Engineer
 	- As an AI Engineer (a Member of Technical Staff role on our Forward Deployed team) you will work directly with customers to quickly understand their greatest problems and design and implement solutions using Large Language Models.